Entropy Guided Dynamic Patch Segmentation for Time Series Transformers: Introduction

 Recent advances in time series transformers include Informer \citep{zhou2021informer}, Autoformer \citep{wu2021autoformer}, and FEDformer \citep{zhou2022fedformer}, which address long-sequence modeling challenges through sparse attention mechanisms, decomposition techniques, and improved positional encodings while operating on point-wise inputs.
-Triformer \citep{Triformer} and PatchTST \citep{patchtst2023} introduced a patch-based input representation, dividing raw sequences into fixed-length patches and achieving substantial improvements in computational efficiency and long-term forecasting performance.
+Triformer \citep{Triformer} and PatchTST \citep{patchtst2023} introduced a patch-based input representation, dividing raw sequences into fixed-length patches and achieving substantial improvements in computational efficiency and performance.
 This demonstrated the critical impact of input tokenization strategies on transformer performance in time series.
-However, subsequent approaches have predominantly adopted similar temporally-agnostic patching schemes, which may not fully capture the temporal coherence and statistical properties inherent in time series data.
+However, subsequent approaches have predominantly adopted similar \textit{temporally-agnostic} patching schemes, which may not fully capture the temporal coherence and statistical properties inherent in time series data.

-Such temporally-agnostic patching introduces critical technical challenges.
-Fixed-length patching creates inconsistent input representations between training and inference phases.
-During training, time series samples from different time periods result in patches that begin at various temporal positions relative to underlying patterns (e.g., a patch might start mid-trend in one sample but at a trend beginning in another).
-However, during inference, patches are extracted from predetermined positions in the input sequence, creating a systematic distribution shift where the model encounters patch configurations it rarely or never saw during training.
-Further, predetermined patch boundaries arbitrarily segment coherent temporal structures without regard for underlying dynamics (see Fig. \ref{fig:intro}(a)).
-For example, a gradual trend change or seasonal transition may be split across multiple patches, breaking the natural temporal dependencies that are crucial for accurate pattern recognition and forecasting.
+These patching strategies treat time as temporally-homogeneous, partitioning sequences at arbitrary positions without regard for underlying temporal structure. \textit{Temporally-agnostic} patching introduces two fundamental challenges.
+They create inconsistent input representations between training and inference phases.
+While training observes patches starting at diverse temporal offsets, result in patches that begin at various temporal positions relative to underlying patterns (e.g., a patch might start mid-trend in one sample but at a trend beginning in another).
+However, during inference, patches are extracted from predetermined positions in the input sequence, creating a systematic distribution shift in patch configurations.
+Further, predetermined patch boundaries arbitrarily segment coherent temporal structures without regard for frequent underlying dynamics (see Fig. \ref{fig:intro}(\textbf{a})).
+For example, a frequently occurring gradual trend change or seasonal transition may be split across multiple patches, breaking the natural temporal dependencies that are crucial for accurate pattern recognition.